quicwg/base-drafts/draft-ietf-quic-transport.md

 exist in other transports.
 PADDING frames generate acknowledgements, but their content need not be delivered reliably.
 PADDING frames may delay the delivery of application data, as they consume the congestion window.
-However, by definition their likely loss in a probe packet does not require delay- inducing retransmission of application data.
+However, by definition their likely loss in a probe packet does not require delay-inducing retransmission of application data.

 When implementing the algorithm in Section 7.2 of {{!RFC4821}}, the initial